Ted Serios: History and method

-Serios was an unemployed bellhop when his claims that he had the ability to put images on film with his mind came to the attention of Jule Eisenbud.
+Serios was an unemployed bellhop when his claims that he had the ability to put images on film with his mind came to the attention of psychiatrist Jule Eisenbud.
 He was tested by Eisenbud at Denver during a period of three years.
 Serios usually held a small cylinder or tube he called a "gizmo" up to the lens of an instant camera, which was then pointed at his forehead and the shutter released.
 He would often be drunk, or at least have been drinking, when he produced his photographs.

 Serios's images were most often blank or black.
-Occasionally, a fuzzy image would be seen that could be interpreted in many different ways (cf. pareidolia), but on rare occasions a relatively clear and identifiable image showed up although often appearing surrounded by dark areas on the film.
-On some occasions, his photos appeared to be distorted, or altered versions of real places or images, e.g., one such photo seemed to be of Eisenbud's ranch showing the barn as a different structure to the reality.
+Occasionally, a fuzzy image would be seen that could be interpreted in many different ways, but on rare occasions a relatively clear and identifiable image showed up although often appearing surrounded by dark areas on the film.
+On some occasions, his photos appeared to be distorted, or altered versions of real places or images, e.g., one such photo seemed to be of Eisenbud's ranch showing the barn as a different structure from the reality.
 Another photograph depicted part of a building identified later as a hangar belonging to the Air Division of the Royal Canadian Mounted Police.
 Eisenbud attempted to prove that previously unidentified photographs were actually of the surface of Ganymede.
 In Eisenbud's own words, "Unfortunately, I couldn't get an astronomer or optical scientist to agree."